 Recent technological and manufacturing improvements in VR tilted the major use case towards entertainment by home consumers.
-The Steam platform[11], both a partial subject of this study and popular game/application marketplace, estimated VR usage has doubled in 2018 and number of monthly-connected VR headsets reached 2 million in 2020 [12, 13, 14].
-Furthermore, demand for VR games and applications grew with sales up 71% in 2020 [15].
-And the excitement for VR continues as Steam reported that VR userbase grew 11% with unique play sessions up 22% in 2021 [16].
+The Steam platform Steam (n.d.), both a partial subject of this study and popular game/application marketplace, estimated VR usage has doubled in 2018 and number of monthly-connected VR headsets reached 2 million in 2020 (Heaney, 2019, 2021; Lang, 2021).
+Furthermore, demand for VR games and applications grew with sales up 71% in 2020 (Steamworks Development, 2021).
+The excitement for VR continues as Steam reported that VR userbase grew 11% with unique play sessions up 22% in 2021 (Steamworks Development, 2022).

 While VR allows users to experience games, movies, and events with much greater presence and immersion than traditional mediums, the user's ability to interact with the Virtual Environment (VE) and peers elevates VR above other entertainment sources.
 This has benefited social interactions in particular, where not only are audio and video shared, but also a common space and simulated movements.
-In a 2018 survey, 77% of respondents reported an interest in more VR social interaction [17].
+In a 2018 survey, 77% of respondents reported an interest in more VR social interaction (Koetsier, 2018).
+Many companies have brought social networking to VR, such as Facebook Horizon (previously known as Facebook Spaces), AltspaceVR by Microsoft, vTime, VRChat, and also Bigscreen, which was used for Proof of Concept (PoC) in our research (Bigscreen, Inc., 2018; Facebook Technologies, LLC., 2020; Microsoft, n.d.; VRChat Inc., n.d.; vTime Holdings Limited, n.d.).
+At the time of writing, companies have also started exploring building the metaverse, a virtual universe.